Features of Java Language | Why Java Becomes Popular?

 Dynamic linking: Loading and linking of all executable blocks done at the time of program execution is called dynamic linking.
 It increases the efficiency of the program.
 Any small change in the executable block, need not compile the whole program.
 So there is no waste of memory in java.

 The link between the function call and function definition is called binding.
 There are two types of binding

 - Dynamic binding

-When a method is invoked, if its method definition which is bind at compilation time by the compiler is only executed by JVM at run time, then it is called compile-time polymorphism or static binding or early binding.
+When a method is invoked, if its method definition which is bound at compilation time by the compiler is only executed by JVM at run time, then it is called compile-time polymorphism or static binding, or early binding.

 The programming language supports these four features known as an object-oriented programming language.
 Java supports these four features so java is object-oriented.

 Many languages are compatible with only one platform.
 Java was specifically designed so that it would run on any computer, regardless if it was running Windows, Linux, Mac, Unix, or any of the other operating systems.